lika85456/multiverse/README.md

 After the deployment is done, you will see the URL of the deployed application and URL of the deployed documentation.
 Open it in your browser to see the result.
 As you might notice, the application is not fully functional yet.
 You will need to provide the domain of the deployed application to the environment variables and `authorize the domain` in ALL providers (Google, GitHub).
+The orchestrator source bucket must be filled as well.

 After doing so, redeploy the application: